I can highly recommend the ACFT course to anyone who is interested in becoming

 - 35 years of international work experience in Learning and Development

-- Co-founder of London Meditation and London Coaching
+- Co-founder of London Meditation

 - Developer of MBAC, AwarenessArchitecture, Coaching based on introspection and meditative techniques as well as MbM-Management by Meditation™

 Susann Herrmann, Dipl-Psych.
 (MA)

 (Clinical & Occupational Psychologist, Senior Mindfulness Teacher and Supervisor)